onflow/nft-storefront/README.md

 ## Features

-- A single storefront can combine listings for multiple NFTs of any type
+- :shopping: A single storefront can combine listings for multiple NFTs of any type
-- NFTs can be exchanged for any `FungibleToken` implementation (e.g. `FLOW`, `FUSD`)
+- :currency_exchange:	NFTs can be exchanged for any `FungibleToken` implementation (e.g. `FLOW`, `FUSD`)

 ## Contract Addresses